-A more reliable way of estimating the size of megalodon shows the extinct shark may have been bigger than previously thought, measuring up to 65 feet, nearly the length of two school buses.
-Earlier studies had ball-parked the massive predator at about 50 to 60 feet long.
+A more reliable way of estimating the size of megalodon shows the extinct shark may have been bigger than previously thought, measuring up to 65 feet (20 meters), nearly the length of two school buses.
+Earlier studies had ball-parked the massive predator at about 50 to 60 feet (15 to 18 meters) long.

 The revised estimate is the result of new equations based on the width of megalodon’s teeth – and began with a high school lesson that went awry.